robinsonb5/EightThirtyTwo/README.md

 instruction which predicates the following instructions upon a condition being met.
 Valid conditions are:
 * EX - execute no matter what.
 * NEX - don't execute no matter what.
-(Pauses the CPU until the next interrupt.)
+(Pauses the CPU until the next interrupt, or in dual-thread mode, until the other thread executes a "sig" instruction.)
 * EQ - execute only if the last result was equal to zero.
 * NEQ - execute only if the last result was not zero.
 * SLT - execute only if the last result was strictly less than zero.